 OZF completes its first comprehensive capital campaign, securing over $2 million to build the Jonsson Center for Wildlife Conservation, the world's fourth breeding facility for the endangered California condor.

-Future Zoo Vision Plan serves as catalyst for a planned zoo improvement bond measure, shepherded by a OZF-led public support campaign.
+Future Zoo Vision Plan serves as catalyst for a planned zoo improvement bond measure, shepherded by a foundation-led public support campaign.

-Predators of the Serengeti campaign ends.
-OZF provides $6 million to build and help operate the exhibit.
+The foundation completes the successful Predators of the Serengeti campaign, providing $6 million to build and help operate the exhibit.

 Predators of the Serengeti opens to the public and helps the Oregon Zoo set an annual attendance record of 1.6 million visitors.

-More than 500 donors fund equipment for the new Veterinary Medical Center.
+More than 500 donors fund state-of-the-art medical equipment for the new Veterinary Medical Center.

 Veterinary Medical Center opens.